wilberquito/wilberquito.github.io/_posts/2023-08-23-brief-haskell-introduction.md

 future article.

 For now, it is enough if you know that these types are instances of `Eq`.
-And if you do not believe us, we can ask the compiler, e.g.
+And if you do not believe it, we can ask the compiler, e.g.

 ```
 ghci> :i Int